LyonParapente/EventOrganizer/README.md

 Front is made using TypeScript and [FuseBox](https://fuse-box.org/) bundler.

-First time: `npm install --also=dev`
+First time: `npm install`

-Launch compile & local web server with: `./node_modules/.bin/ts-node fuse.ts` (see run.bat)
+Launch compile & local web server with: `.\run.bat`
-Then open your browwer to http://localhost:4444/
+Then open your browser to http://localhost:4444/

-Each time you save a source file, FuseBox reloads the page of all connected browsers, even your phone :).
+Each time you save a source file, FuseBox reloads the page of all connected browsers, even your phone :-).

 ## Back